Hanno R. Ellenbogen Citizenship Award: Financial component donated to David Hodan

-Fifth - Miloš Forman
+Fifth – Miloš Forman

-Miloš Forman, born in Čáslav outside Prague, he lost both his parents in the Nazi death camps.
+Miloš Forman, born in Čáslav, outside Prague, he lost both his parents in the Nazi death camps.
 After studying in Prague he made his first feature film in 1963: Black Peter, an autobiographical account of a teenager in a small Czech town.
 He gained international recognition with Loves of a Blonde.
 Despite this, his next film, The Firemen's Ball, attracted the attention of the Communist authorities and was banned.
 After the Soviet invasion of 1968, Forman settled in America, winning international fame with One Flew Over the Cuckoo's Nest.
 It swept the Academy Awards, winning all five major Oscars.
 From his earliest Czechoslovakian work through his American period to Goya's Ghosts, Forman's directing remains close to the reality of life; its absurdity and transforming joys.

-Financial Part Donated to the Film Academy of Miroslav Ondříček in Písek
+Financial component donated to the Film Academy of Miroslav Ondříček in Písek

-Financial part was donated to the Film Academy of Miroslav Ondříček in Písek.
+The financial component of the award was donated to the Film Academy of Miroslav Ondříček in Písek.
 The Film Academy divided financial part into three parts of 50,000 crowns each to provide scholarships for students.
 The first recipient was the 27-year-old student of film, Martin Palouš, who received the Award from Marc S. Ellenbogen on 11 October 2007 at the celebratory opening of the Písek Film Festival.

-Sixth - Romania's King Michael I
+Sixth – Romania's King Michael I

-His Majesty King Michael I of Romania (born 1922; died 2017) has twice been Head of State in Romania: from 1927 to 1930 and from 1940 to 1947, when he was deposed by the Communists, stripped of his citizenship, and banished from the country.
+His Majesty King Michael I of Romania (born 1922; died 2017) was twice Head of State in Romania: from 1927 to 1930 and from 1940 to 1947, when he was deposed by the Communists, stripped of his citizenship, and banished from the country.
 Over the next fifty-five years he worked as a mechanic, commercial pilot and businessman and, with his wife Queen Anne, Princess of Bourbon-Parma, brought up their five daughters.
 In 1997 he said in an interview: "The King is head of state but he is also the first servant of the people.
 Never forget that."